Alexdiaz711/Predicting-States-Electricity-from-Renewable-Sources/README.md

 * Multivariate LSTM Neural Network

-The final model used is the multivariate neural network.
+The final model used is the multivariate LSTM neural network.
 The model structure is the same as the Univariate version, except the input tensor contains the time-series for all 11 energy sources (both renewable and non-renewable) instead of only the time-series for the renewable energy source in question.
 This is an attempt to capture information that may exist in the relationships between the time-series for the different energy sources.

 ## Evaluation Metric